 Goats are also ungulates and eat virtually the same diet as deer—plus a bunch of other stuff—so their droppings are almost identical.
 You can tell them apart because goat droppings are smaller and often more numerous.
 You may also find bits of food deer don’t eat like human trash.

 Rabbits also poop pellets, so at first glance, they can seem similar to deer droppings.
 However, they’re actually quite different.
-Rabbit droppings are smaller and almost perfectly round, unlike the almond shape of deer droppings.
+Rabbit pellets are smaller and almost perfectly round, unlike the almond shape of deer poop.
 They’re much firmer as well.

 You may also come across poop from other animals like raccoons, foxes, coyotes, bobcats and bears.
 These animals are all carnivores and they’re droppings are not very similar to deer droppings.